 "*" indicates required fields

 Keep an eye on your inbox!
-We will equip you with all the essential information and resources needed to celebrate Second Chance Month, along with other ministry opportunities and updates.
+As we get closer to April 2026, we will equip you with all the essential information and resources you’ll need to celebrate Second Chance Month.